addyosmani/backbone-fundamentals/chapters/10-pagination.md

 ####2.
 Set the model for the collection as normal

-Within our collection, we then (as normal) specify the model to be used with this collection followed by the URL (or base URL) for the service providing our data (e.g the Netflix API).
+Within our collection, we then (as normal) specify the model to be used with this collection followed by the URL (or base URL) for the service providing our data (e.g. the Netflix API).

 ```javascript